- Initial setup steps for deploying to EKS, configuring managed services, and setting up authentication.

 - Ingress & networking: Requests enter via Amazon Application Load Balancer (ALB) within your VPC, secured using AWS WAF and IAM-based authentication.

-- Frontend & backend services: Containers run on Amazon EKS, orchestrated behind the ALB. routes requests to other services within the cluster as necessary.
+- Frontend & backend services: Containers run on Amazon EKS, orchestrated behind the ALB, and route requests to other services within the cluster as necessary.

 -